alex-courtis/way-displays/doc/CONTRIBUTING.md

 `Dockerfile` defines an image similar to that used by the docker container in `ci.yml`

-It is intended to run in detached mode, thus the `"sleep infinity"` `ENTRYPOINT`
+It is intended to run in detached mode, thus the `ENTRYPOINT [ "sleep", "infinity" ]`

 Build the image:
 ```sh